 Panelists at the evening program will be Hilda and John Denham, who established the Pacuare Nature Reserve in Costa Rica to protect turtle nesting areas; Alison Wright, a photojournalist who launched the Faces of Hope Fund to provide medical assistance, education, and aid to children around the globe; Shannon O’Donnell, who began Grassroots Volunteering, a database of volunteering and sustainable tourism opportunities; Molly Burke and Muyambi Muyambi, founders of Bicycles Against Poverty in Uganda; and Tracey Friley, a youth travel advocate who began the Passport Party Project for helping underserved girls get their first passports.

-These travelers went a step beyond a simple vacation and strive to make a difference through their journey.
+These travelers went a step beyond a simple vacation and strive to make a difference through their journey, trough the Extraordinary Caravanning Destinations You Must Visit too.
 Often, it is an experience, sight, or object that inspires their change of direction.
 “I traveled several times to Costa Rica during the eighties to see the turtles and went to many beaches on both Pacific and Caribbean coasts,” said Hilda Denham.
 “I was fascinated by what I saw but was shocked by the poaching that was going on everywhere.
 Legislation came too late, and has always been ineffective.”

 Denham felt compelled to do something more.
 “I came upon this wonderful area of land on the Caribbean coast fronting four miles of turtle nesting beach.
 I bought it and started the Pacuare Nature Reserve,” says Denham.